Euan Blair: Career

 In 2016, Blair and his friend Sophie Adelman jointly founded the company WhiteHat which provides apprenticeships for school leavers.
 WhiteHat was rebranded to Multiverse in 2021.
 The EdTech start-up provides apprenticeships in the UK and USA, specialising in data and technology.
 Multiverse delivers nine apprenticeship programmes that range from Level 3 (the equivalent of three A-Levels) to Level 6 (the equivalent of a university degree).
-The company was judged to be "Outstanding" in its most recent (July 2021) inspection by Ofsted.
+The company was judged as "Needs Attention" in its most recent (February 2026) inspection by Ofsted.

 In 2018, the company announced a $4 million seed round led by the Silicon Valley investor Lightspeed Venture Partners.
 In September 2021, Multiverse raised $130 million in a Series C raise at a valuation of $875 million.
 In June 2022, Multiverse raised $220 million in a Series D raise at a valuation of $1.7 billion.

 In 2023, the company had sustained a loss every year, reporting a loss of £10.9 million in the year to 31 March 2021, on revenues of £10.1 million.
 In June 2022, the company was valued at £1.4bn in a fundraising round driven by US venture capital firms, valuing Blair's stake in the company at £420m.
 Losses rose to £40.5m on revenue of £45.2m for the financial year ending in March 2023.

 Blair was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to education.

 Blair was listed in the Sunday Times Rich List for the first time in May 2024, with an estimated net worth of £375 million.
 Blair re-entered the list in 2025 with a net worth of £350 million.

+As of January 2026, Blair owns around 20 per cent of Multiverse and receives a salary of £246,000 as chief executive of the company.